Victor-epfl/Investment-Project/README.md

 ## Files

 - `Project_Report_Investments.pdf`: Full technical report with methodology, results, and interpretation
-- `investment_project.ipynb` *(or similar)*: Jupyter notebook with all code used for data processing and strategy evaluation
+- `investments_final.ipynb`: Jupyter notebook with all code used for data processing and strategy evaluation

 ## Authors